Our Mission & Vision

 We have an amazing team.
 Our hearts are to further the Kingdom of God and serve Him in our daily lives.

 Pastor Keith and his wife Darla came to Living Hope in 1991.
-They have four adult children, three of which are married and 2 granddaughters.
+They have four adult children, all of whom are married, and a number of grandchildren.

 The top thing on their “bucket list” is to travel to Israel.